sinequa/sba-angular/docusaurus/docs/libraries/analytics/timeline.md

 This module includes a Timeline visualization for temporal data based on the [D3 library](https://d3js.org/).
 The timeline can display continuous time series (as a line/area plot) or punctual events (as interactive symbols).

-The module includes two components:
+The module includes three components:

 - A timeline component taking data as an input and displaying it, unaware of Sinequa's API and data structures.
 - A "facet" component taking care of fetching, updating and pre-processing the data, and passing it to the timeline component.
+- A "facet" Date component that can be used to filter the search results by date.

 ![Timeline](/assets/modules/timeline/timeline.png)